NeXt-Warning-System/project/updates/week6.md

 * Creation of Show N Tell Presentation; sharing findings with the wider project team
 * Preparation and planning for internal user research sessions w/c 25/01/21 for Messaging Process elements
 * Continuing to recruit additional external user participants
+* Continue researching message brokers and event streaming technologies
+* Hold an event storming session for producing a process map of the current processes

 ## Blockers, issues or questions